vovandosk2006-hue/Pet_projects/One_hidden_layer_perceptron/README.md

     ![](media/05c62195d67cc76755fb71fe2f4db496.png)

 It may be related to the small model size, computing the epoch loss using MSE, or the small number of training epochs.

+2. To improve the model’s performance, one can use the softmax activation function in the output layer, but in this project, it is not used because implementing the derivative of this function is a rather complex task.